sudmantlab/loco-pipe/README.md

 page.
 We also encourage users to build on the existing infrastructure and add more functionalities to loco-pipe in the form of [pull requests](https://github.com/sudmantlab/loco-pipe/pulls).

+## Citation

+loco-pipe is published in Bioinformatics Advances:
+<https://doi.org/10.1093/bioadv/vbae098> Please cite this paper if you
+use loco-pipe in your research.